Isobel Waller-Bridge

-Isobel Noeline Waller-Bridge (born 23 April 1984) is a British composer who is known for her scores for film, television, and theatre, along with her works for electronic music and contemporary classical music.
+Isobel Noeline Waller-Bridge (born 23 April 1984) is an English composer who is known for her scores for film, television, and theatre, along with her works for electronic music and contemporary classical music.

-Life and career
+Early life and education

+Born Isobel Noeline Waller-Bridge on 23 April 1984, she is the daughter of Theresa Mary Waller-Bridge (née Clerke), an employee of the Worshipful Company of Ironmongers, and Michael Cyprian Waller-Bridge, founder of the electronic trading platform Tradepoint.
+She has two younger siblings: Jasper and Phoebe.
+The family from which Waller-Bridge descends were landed gentry of Cuckfield, Sussex.
+On her father's side, she is a descendant of the Revd Sir Egerton Leigh, 2nd Baronet, and a distant relative of politician and author Egerton Leigh; her maternal grandfather was Sir John Edward Longueville Clerke, 12th baronet, of Hitcham, Buckinghamshire.

-Waller-Bridge received her bachelor's degree in music from Edinburgh University and a master's degree from King's College London.
+Waller-Bridge earned an bachelor's degree in music from Edinburgh University, and a master's degree from King's College London.
 She was also awarded a scholarship from the Royal Academy of Music, where she received another diploma.

+Career

-Waller-Bridge composed the soundtrack for the BBC comedy-drama series, Fleabag (2016–2019), which was written by and starring her sister, Phoebe Waller-Bridge.
-She also wrote the score for the feature film, Vita and Virginia (2018), and Emma.
-(2020).
+Waller-Bridge composed the soundtrack for the BBC comedy-drama series Fleabag (2016–2019), which was written by and starred her sister, Phoebe Waller-Bridge.
+She also wrote the score for the feature films Vita and Virginia (2018) and Emma (2020).
 In 2021, she scored Netflix's Munich: The Edge of War, which was released by Milan Records/Sony Music, and The Phantom of the Open.

-Aside from composing, Waller-Bridge is also a performer, playing in venues such as the St James Theatre and Union Chapel.
+Waller-Bridge is also a performer, playing in venues such as the St James Theatre and Union Chapel.
 In 2016, her music appeared on albums with the Icelandic composers Ólafur Arnalds and Jóhann Jóhannsson.
 In 2021, she was commissioned by the Philharmonia Orchestra to write music for their Human/Nature series.
 Her piece, Temperatures, was premiered in November 2021, conducted by Pekka Kuusisto at the Royal Festival Hall.
 In 2020, she was commissioned by Sarah Burton to score Alexander McQueen’s Spring/Summer 2020 collection at Paris Fashion Week.
-In 2021, she collaborated with ballet dancer and actress, Francesca Hayward, to score her dance film, Siren.
+In 2021, she collaborated with ballet dancer and actress Francesca Hayward to score her dance film, Siren.

 For theatre, Waller-Bridge worked on Florian Zeller's The Son (West End) and The Forest (Hampstead Theatre), Woyzeck, adapted by Jack Thorne (Old Vic), Blood Wedding (Young Vic), and Knives in Hens (Donmar Warehouse).